fuzhufozhu/ali_lot/intl.en-US/User Guide/Create products and devices/TSL/Define features.md

  **Note:** When the gateway connection protocol is Modbus, you cannot define events.

  |
         |Identifier|Identifies an event.
 It must be unique in the product.
-It is the parameter identifier in Alink JSON TSL, and is used as the key when a device is reporting data of this event, for example, ErrorCode.**Note:** Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.
+It is the parameter identifier in Alink JSON TSL, and is used as the key when a device is reporting data of this event, for example, ErrorCode. **Note:** Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.

  |
         |Event Type|         -   Info: Indicates general notifications reported by devices, such as the completion of a specific task.
         -   Alert: Indicates alerts that are reported by devices when unexpected or abnormal events occur.
 It has a high priority.
 You can perform logic processing or analytics depending on the event type.
         -   Error: Indicates errors that are reported by devices when unexpected or abnormal events occur.
 It has a high priority.
 You can perform logic processing or analytics depending on the event type.
  |
         |Output Parameters|The output parameters of an event.
 Click **Add Parameter**, and add an output parameter in the dialog box that appears.
 You can either use a property as an output parameter or define an output parameter.
 For example, you can specify the property Voltage as an output parameter.
-Then, devices report errors with the current voltage value for further fault diagnosis.When the gateway connection protocol is OPC UA, you must set the parameter index that is used to mark the order of the parameters.
+Then, devices report errors with the current voltage value for further fault diagnosis.
+When the gateway connection protocol is OPC UA, you must set the parameter index that is used to mark the order of the parameters.

  **Note:**

         -   Identifiers of input parameters cannot be any one of the following words: set, get, post, time, and value.
-        -   You can add up to 20 output parameters for an event.
+        -   You can add up to 50 output parameters for an event.
  |
         |Extended Information|When the gateway collection protocol is OPC UA, set a node name.
 Each node name must be unique under the event.|
         |Description|Enter a description or remarks about the event.
 You can enter up to 100 characters.|